leonbohdan/programming-languages-table/README.md

 3. Go to create folder by running `cd programming-languages-table`;
 4. Run *in terminal -* `code programming-languages-table` to open this project with your IDE;
 5. Run `npm install` (or just npm i);
-6. Run `npm start` to see the project in your browser.
+6. Run `npm run dev` to see the project in your browser.